fedetask/study_material/linux/anti-reverse-engineering/README.md

-## How to protece your binary from reverse engineering
+## How to protect your binary from reverse engineering

 ## Tools